 Once we’ve defined a profile for the target buyer, we’ll tap into our extensive M&A databases and industry contacts, including our cross-border colleagues within Clarkson Hyde Global, to market to properly researched, pre-qualified possible buyers.

 We understand that this stage needs to be handled with care and your business’ identity will never be disclosed to potential acquirers without them signing a confidentiality agreement.

 Select the ‘best suitors’

-Once we have a short-list of potential buyers, we’ll work with you to assess which present the best opportunity and fit with your objectives for the business, after you move on.
+Once we have a short list of potential buyers, we’ll work with you to assess which presents the best opportunity and fit with your objectives for the business, after you move on.

 Negotiate the deal

 Your primary deal adviser will work with our tax specialists to negotiate and structure the best possible deal terms with your preferred acquirer.
 The tax angles can often be overlooked and this is fundamental to making sure you walk away with as much of the sale proceeds as possible.